ShawnJHL/Go/README.md

 ### Defer
 ---
-A DEFER STATEMENT DEFERS THE EXECUTION OF A FUNCTION UNTIL OTHERS ARE DONE AND STACKS
+A DEFER STATEMENT DEFERS THE EXECUTION OF A FUNCTION UNTIL OTHERS ARE DONE/PANIC AND STACKS

 fmt.Println("counting")